Millennium Force: Manufacturer

 Millennium Force is a Giga Coaster model designed by Werner Stengel and built by Swiss manufacturer Intamin.
-It was the first of a series of roller coasters, including the now-defunct Top Thrill Dragster—the tallest and fastest roller coaster in the world in 2003—that Intamin built at Cedar Point.
-As of 2024, Millennium Force is one of two Giga Coasters built by Intamin, the other being Intimidator 305 at Kings Dominion.
+It was the first of a series of roller coasters, including Top Thrill Dragster—the tallest and fastest roller coaster in the world in 2003—that Intamin built at Cedar Point.
+As of 2024, Millennium Force is one of two Giga Coasters built by Intamin, the other being Pantherian at Kings Dominion.

 Trains

-Millennium Force operates with three stainless steel, stadium-style seating trains colored red, yellow, and blue.
+Millennium Force operates with three fiberglass, stadium-style seating trains colored red, yellow, and blue.
 Each train has nine cars that seat four passengers, allowing a maximum capacity of 36 people per train and 1,300 riders an hour.
 Each seat has an individual, hydraulic, T-shaped lap bar and seat belt which rests across the rider's lap.
 Each train weighs 19 tons.

 Station

-The station has two platforms, one for unloading and one for loading.
+The station has two separate platforms, one for unloading and another for loading.
 Two trains are loaded and unloaded while the third train is running the course.
 There is also a separate line in the station where riders can wait for the first seat.
 The loading platform has red overhead lights, which are located above the train.
 Millennium Force's theme song is played in the station while riders are boarding.
+In 2024, 4 confirmed sets of dispatch audio were added for when a train exits the station.
+It is also unknown whether these audio sets had previously been featured before its current installment.
+Two projectors in the station were deactivated sometime in the 2000's, before being reintroduced in a new but limited fashion in 2024.